LabWeng/MeTDDI/README.md

 label2: The metabolism of Drug 1 can be increased when combined with Drug 2.\
 label3: The metabolism of Drug 2 can be decreased when combined with Drug 1.\
 label4: The metabolism of Drug 2 can be increased when combined with Drug 1.\
-Please note that label1 and label2 are the correct metabolic DDI descriptions in DrugBank (the semantic order), while label3 and label4 are the incorrect descriptions. \
+Please note that label1 and label2 are the metabolic DDI descriptions in DrugBank (the semantic order), while label3 and label4 are the incorrect descriptions.\

-**MeTDDI is sensitive to changes in the drug input order**.\
+**MeTDDI is sensitive to changes of the drug input order**.\

 Using paroxetine and nevirapine as an example, we take drug_B as paroxetine and drug_A as nevirapine. \
 If the predicted label for this pair is label1, we can interpret that paroxetine is the perpetrator in this DDI,